About Nick Litten Dot Com

 Nick Litten – AS400 iSeries and IBM i Consultant Nerd.

-I’m an IT Consultant and IBM i Software Developer (aka RPG Programmer) primarily working on IBM Power Systems running the IBM i operating system, other versions of this machine were called System-i, iSeries, and AS400.
+I’m an IT Consultant and IBM i Software Developer (aka RPG Programmer) primarily working on IBM Power Systems running the IBM i operating system.
+The current generation of IBM POWER SYSTEMS is latest iteration of the legacy machines from decades ago called System-i, iSeries, and AS400.

 About Nick Litten Dot Com 1